Promoting the employment and advancement of diverse talent

 This program provides early career staff hired locally outside Japan with the opportunity to work at a host office in Japan for a three– to six–month period.
 Participants are expected to contribute their expertise to their host offices and, upon returning to their home offices, to further their careers by leveraging the knowledge, networks, and cross–cultural communication skills that they developed during their time in Japan.

-In our Diversity & Inclusion Statement, Mizuho clearly articulates initiatives aimed towards building environments in which LGBT employees are accepted and valued as individuals, and are provided with equal opportunities in the workplace.
-In Japan, where same sex marriage is not yet legally recognized, we are also working to make our product offerings more accessible to couples in same sex partnerships.
+Mizuho's Commitment to Diversity & Inclusion outlines our goals to foster the professional growth and promote the active participation of our diverse workforce.
+Additionally, our Priority measures in commitment to Diversity & Inclusion in Japan clearly articulate our initiatives towards building environments in which LGBT+ employees are able to follow their own work style without feeling marginalized or disadvantaged.
+In Japan, where same-sex marriage is not yet legally recognized, we are also working to make our product offerings more accessible to couples in same-sex partnerships.
 For example, joint housing loans offered by Mizuho Bank and trust products offered by Mizuho Trust & Banking.

 * Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, Mizuho Information & Research Institute(Currently Mizuho Research & Technologies).